 Steve C. Martens

-Associate Professor of Architecture
+Emeritus Professor of Architecture

 B.A.
 Architectural Studies, North Dakota State University (1975)